mb0/xelf-old/DESIGN.md

 To infer the signature without any hint we must deduce all parameter references and their order as well as the result type.
 The prefix allow us to identify all parameter references.
 We can use index parameters to explicitly order some of the parameters append named ones in order.

-Functions should be used by other expressions, that need to execute in an isolated and parameterized environment like loop actions.

 Form Type and Literal
 ---------------------